-How soon after pregnancy can I go for LASIK if I am breastfeeding?Eye & LASIK Pregnancy Gynaecology
+How soon after pregnancy can I go for LASIK if I am breastfeeding?Eye Health Pregnancy Gynaecology LASIK

 I've just given birth and intend to breastfeed.
 When is the earliest that I can go for LASIK?
 What are the risks specific to one considering LASIK after giving birth and who is breastfeeding? (eg. I understand that steroid eyedrops will be required).

 You’re right to suggest that as refractive surgeons, we do have reservations about offering laser vision correction (i.e. LASIK, PRK, ReLEx SMILE) to pregnant or breastfeeding mothers.

 Primarily, this is due to the fact that the refractive errors may change temporarily during pregnancy and breastfeeding as a result of the hormonal changes involved.
 In addition, we would prefer to avoid the use of steroid eyedrops in pregnant or breastfeeding mums.